ulisseshen/flutterbrasil/src/ui/animations/hero-animations.md

     described in this guide.

   [radial_hero_animation_animate<wbr>_rectclip][]
-  : Extends radial_hero_animaton by also animating the size of the
+  : Extends radial_hero_animation by also animating the size of the
     rectangular clip.
 This more advanced example,
     provided for your reference, isn't described in this guide.
 {{site.alert.end}}